mit-dci/lit/WALKTHROUGH.md

 n1ozwFWDbZXKYjqwySv3VaTxNZvdVmQcam is Alice's node-ID (This format will change soon).
 She's listening on port 2448, but any port can be specified with the `lis` command.

-Bob can connect to Alice:
+Bob can connect to Alice using her node-ID:

 ```
 lit-af# con n1ozwFWDbZXKYjqwySv3VaTxNZvdVmQcam@pi2